rackerlabs/support-how-to/content/exchange/change-a-mailbox-password-for-microsoft-exchange.md

 ### Change your password through the User Control Panel

+If you prefer a video tutorial, see [Password Resets: Hosted Exchange](https://emailhelp.rackspace.com/l/password-reset-user).

 1. Log in to the [User Control Panel](https://cp.rackspace.com/usercp/Login) with your email address and current password.

    **Note:** If you are unable to log in, attempt to log in at [apps.rackspace.com](https://apps.rackspace.com/index.php).
 If you cannot log in to either site, you must contact your administrator to have your password reset.

 2. Under **Change Password**, enter your current password, your new password, and your new password again to confirm.

    **Note:** We recommend that you create a password that you have never used before and that remains unique from all your other passwords.
-Also, longer passwords provide better security for your account.
+Review [Password Management and Best Practices](/how-to/password-management-and-best-practices) for guidance on password creation.

    <img src="{% asset_path exchange/change-a-mailbox-password-for-microsoft-exchange/UserpasswordResetCPSC2.png %}" />